MegviiRobot/CamLaserCalibraTool/README.md

 ## 6. Authors

-1. Yijia He, if you have any question, please contact heyijia at megvii dot com
+1. Yijia He, if you have any question, please contact heyijia_2013 at 163 dot com
 2. XiZhen Xiao
 3. Xiao Liu, [his homepage](http://www.liuxiao.org/)